 If you’re an avid rock climber, then Eldorado Canyon State Park is the place for you.
 Located in Boulder County, Eldorado Canyon comprises two main areas, the developed Inner Canyon and Crescent Meadows.
 Sitting on 885 acres, Eldorado Canyon State Park features numerous recreational opportunities.
 However, the most attractive addition is its comprehensive rock climbing area, considered one of the best in the world.

-The park’s astounding beauty and variety of more than 1,000 rock climbing routes are what draw people into the park, but many visitors tend to overlook the trails that wind through in favor of rock climbing.
+The park’s astounding beauty and variety of more than 1,000 rock climbing routes are what draw people into the park, but according to Boulder County realtors, many visitors tend to overlook the trails that wind through in favor of rock climbing.
 Hikers and mountain bikers will find some of the most beautiful routes in Boulder at Eldorado.
 But keep in mind you can only access the park during daylight hours as it closes at dusk.